Jovans55/ArithmeticCPU/README.md

 # ArithmeticCPU

 Just wanted to make a cpu LOL.
+(WITH COMMAND CHAINING)

 You need to input the instructions as if it's assembly this read me will explain how!